 Davis stood trial and was found guilty of two counts of first degree murder.
 He was sentenced to the death penalty.
 On October 17, 1952, he was executed in the electric chair and pronounced dead at 2:33 a.m.

-Detective Crowley was waked at his family’s residence located at 1011 North Euclid Avenue, Oak Park, Illinois and his funeral mass was held at St. Giles Catholic Church located at 1045 Columbian Avenue, Oak Park, Illinois.
+Detective Crowley was waked at his family’s residence located at 1011 North Euclid Avenue, Oak Park, Illinois.
+His funeral mass was held at St. Giles Catholic Church located at 1045 Columbian Avenue, Oak Park, Illinois.
 He was laid to rest on July 18, 1950 in All Saints Catholic Cemetery, 700 North River Road, Des Plaines, Illinois.
 His grave is located in Grave 10, Lot 24, Block 4, Section 9.

 Detective Crowley was a member of the St. Jude Police League.
-He was survived by his wife, Vesta (nee Landingham), age 44; children: Edward, James Peter, age 17, Joseph, Margaret Mary, age 15 and Vivian Marie, age 10; mother, Mary Cotton and siblings: Judge Wilbert F., Vivian Urbain and the late John C.
+He was survived by his wife, Vesta (nee Landingham), age 44; children: Edward Thomas, Jr. age 5, James Peter, age 17, Joseph, Margaret Mary, age 15 and Vivian Marie, age 10; mother, Mary Cotton and siblings: Judge Wilbert F., Vivian Urbain and the late John C.